toliaqat/xenon-wiki/luceneDocumentIndexService.md

 exposes rich query functionality through  a "sister" service, the [query task](./queryTaskService).

-There is also a "blob" index, that can be used to store binary content and queried by a primary key.
-See the [blob index service](./luceneBlobIndexService) for details.

 The document  index is a singleton  and does NOT do  replication between nodes.
 Replication  is done when  updates are sent to  service instances that are  marked DURABLE and  REPLICATED.
 The document index  service is